-TWUL is party to the Existing Hedging Agreements.
-Four of the Existing Hedging Agreements are Currency Hedging Agreements relating to the JPY Bonds (two of which were previously between the Parent and the relevant Existing Hedging Counterparty but were novated to TWUL on the Initial Issue Date).
+TWUL was party to the Existing Hedging Agreements at the Initial Issue Date.
+Three of the Existing Hedging Agreements are Currency Hedging Agreements relating to the JPY Bonds (one of which was previously between the Parent and the relevant Existing Hedging Counterparty but was novated to TWUL on the Initial Issue Date).
 The remaining two Existing Hedging Agreements are Interest Rate Hedging Agreements relating to the Existing Finance Leases.